 Make a cup of hot herbal tea.
-Add one teaspoon of honey and one small shot (about 1 ounce) of whiskey or bourbon.
+Add 1 teaspoon of honey and one small shot (about 1 ounce) of whiskey or bourbon.
 Limit yourself to one.
-Too much alcohol inflames those membranes and works against what you are trying to do.
+Too much booze inflames your membranes and defeats the purpose.

 Some natural herbal products can cause allergic reactions.
-Other natural products may interfere with prescribed medications you're taking.
-A few natural products have been found to cause liver damage, so use caution.
+Others may not work well with prescription medications you're taking.
+A few can even cause liver damage, so be careful.

-If you are uncertain about the claims on a natural dietary supplement product label, call your doctor.
-A health care professional can assess the product to let you know what it contains.
+If you aren’t sure about the claims on a product label, call your doctor.
+She can tell you what’s in it and if you should take it.

-What Can I Do When Flu Symptoms Hit?
+What Should I Do When Flu Symptoms Hit?

-Even though there's no natural cure for flu, you can manage flu symptoms by using common sense and pampering yourself a bit during the illness.
-Here are some tips:
+Even though there's no natural cure for flu, you can manage symptoms with common sense.
+Go ahead and pamper yourself a bit while you’re at it.